WeiXinFam/CreativeCoding/p5/README.md

   - p5.js will automatically run your code at 60 frames per second.
 A typical animation is between 24 to 30 frames per second.
   - Commands:
     - However, you can manipulate the FPS by using the frameRate() function, which will change the number of frames shown per second to the number specified as the function’s argument.
+- Random
+  - random() that includes the first number but exclude the max value.

 Learnings: codeacademy